StefanScanteie/secureworks-imr/README.md

 # Secureworks IMR Advisory Services Questionnaire

-A dynamic, interactive web-based questionnaire for Sophos Incident Management and Response (IMR) Advisory Services.
+A dynamic, interactive web-based questionnaire for Secureworks Incident Management Retainer (IMR) Advisory Services.
 This tool helps prospects identify their security needs and receive tailored recommendations from the IMR service catalog.

 ---